 Why sales could be your ideal graduate job

 With starting salaries reaching as high as £30,000 or more (excluding a wad of commission on top), sales is definitely not a profession to be sniffed at.
 So, why do sales careers get the cold shoulder?
-Contrary to popular folklore, graduate sales careers are in fact pretty darn glamorous jobs for girls and boys.
+Contrary to popular folklore, graduate sales careers can in fact be pretty glamorous.
 Wining and dining, sassy dressing and executive cars are often all part of the package.

 If you think sales isn't a career for those with a degree, stop being such a snob!
 The skills you develop during your degree will be invaluable.
 The reason why many multinational companies run graduate sales schemes is precisely because they want to exploit the skills, knowledge and talent which graduates can bring to the marketplace.